Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 Please note that the Initial Coverage Limit is not

 measured by what you have spent on medications.
 Instead, the ICL is the total retail value of your prescription drug purchases.
-So the ICL is the amount that you pay for your prescriptions plus what your Medicare Part D plan is paying.
-The 2020 ICL is $4,020 and the 2021 ICL will increase to $4,130.
+So, the ICL is the amount that you pay for your prescriptions plus what your Medicare Part D plan is paying.
+The 2021 ICL is $4,130 (and $4,430 in 2022

-if you fill a $100 prescription in 2020 and you pay a $30 co-pay (the Medicare Part D plan pays the other $70), the total $100 retail cost is credited toward your 2020 Initial Coverage Limit of $4,020.
-In this case, after the $100 drug purchase, you have $3,920 remaining in drug purchases before entering the 2020 Donut Hole or Coverage Gap.
+if you fill a $100 prescription in 2021 and you pay a $30 co-pay (the Medicare Part D plan pays the other $70), the total $100 retail cost is counted toward your 2021 Initial Coverage Limit of $4,130.
+In this case, after the $100 drug purchase, you have $4,030 remaining in drug purchases before entering the 2021 Donut Hole or Coverage Gap.

 (3) The Coverage Gap or Donut Hole